wwu-pi/tutorials/lectures/acse/010_setting_up_environment_with_docker.md

 		  </div></section>
 </div>

-1. To verify your installation, start a docker command line and run ``docker --version`` which should output some information.
+1. To verify your installation, start a Docker command line and run ``docker --version`` which should output some information.
 <br><small>For windows users: An annoying message "Unable to use system certificate pool: crypto/x509: system root pool is not available on Windows" might appear frequently.
 Nothing to worry, it's a [known issue](https://github.com/docker/docker/issues/30450) and fixed as of version 17.04; anyway it should have no impact on running Docker.</small>
-1. You can continue with the Docker tutorial starting from [Step 2](https://docs.docker.com/get-started/part2/) to get some insights in how to handle Docker and learn about containers, Docker Hub and so on.
+1. You can continue with the Docker tutorial starting from [Step 2](https://docs.docker.com/get-started/part2/) to get some insights in how to handle Docker and learn about containers, images, Docker Hub and so on.
 However, necessary commands will also be provided on the exercise sheets.

+[Docker Compose](https://docs.docker.com/compose/overview/) is an additional tool, which allows to manage multiple containers at once.
+Windows 10, Linux and Mac users have to [install Docker Compose](https://docs.docker.com/compose/install/) seperatly; Docker Toolbox already bundles a version.

 ## <a id="jdk" name="jdk"></a>Installing the latest Java 8 JDK